Live Speaker Detection

 Answer Detection starts when the call is connected, then Live Speaker Detection starts when the callee picks up the phone.

 This mode is best suited to dialling numbers with US country codes.
 Some US telephone systems connect the call as soon as they start the callee's line ringing.
 This mode holds off Live Speaker Detection until the callee's line is picked up.

-Our Live Speaker Detection has been extensively optimised using a large set of data and performs well on high volumes of calls every day.
-However, please note that, due to the huge variability in audio content on answered calls, this task inherently cannot provide complete accuracy.
+Our Live Speaker Detection has been extensively optimised using a large set of English speaking real-world telephone calls, and performs well on high volumes of calls every day.
+Therefore, good accuracy can be achieved if used in an English language environment.
+However, please note that, due to the huge variability in audio content on answered calls, this task inherently cannot provide perfect accuracy.